shubhammanuwas/Shubham-whisper/README.md

-This uses whisper's medium model and implements Speech-to-text.
+This uses whisper's medium model from OpenAI and implements Speech-to-text.